 The Pied flycatcher migrates to the UK every year from Africa.
 It's a red listed bird, so suitable nesting sites are being provided for them at Hembury Woods.

-Over the winter, volunteers based at Parke have built 51 nest boxes which have been placed throughout Hembury Woods in groups of three.
+Over one winter, volunteers based at Parke have built 51 nest boxes which have been placed throughout Hembury Woods in groups of three.
 A lot of birds don't like to live next door to their own species, but are quite happy to be close to other types of bird.
-So by placing the nest boxes in groups of three, the hope is that Blue tits and Great tits will go in two of them and the third will be left for the Pied flycatcher who arrives a bit later.
+So by placing the nest boxes in groups of three, the hope is that blue tits and great tits will go in two of them and the third will be left for the pied flycatcher who arrives a bit later.

-As part of the Piedfly.net nest box monitoring project, there will be five nest box checks from April to June.
-Records will be taken of the first egg date, the number of chicks and how many of them fledged, along with timings.
-Find out what happened here.
-All of the information collected will be forwarded to the British Trust for Ornithology to be included in their nest recording scheme.
+As part of the Piedfly.net nest box monitoring project, there are five nest box checks from April to June.
+Records are taken of the first egg date, the number of chicks and how many of them fledged, along with timings.
+All of the information collected is forwarded to the British Trust for Ornithology to be included in their nest recording scheme.